 First, the team developed robots that have a holonomic base, which allows the robots to move more flexibly.
 Then the robots were given a six-axis robotic arm with a print nozzle at the end which is used to apply concrete.
 The researchers had to ensure that the robots would follow paths and not bump into each other by using a 3D CAD model of the structure and a variety of cameras and sensors.
 Using this technology the robots created an environmental map to make sure they were on the right path.

 The robots created by the team were able to print a concrete structure that measured 1.86m x 0.46m x 0.13m (6.10ft x 1.5ft x 0.43ft) in only eight minutes, which is about half the time it would take if it was created using piecemeal printing.
 The structure then hardened in a day and was at full strength in a week.
+The potential for this technology is astounding, greatly increasing speed whilst reducing risk and waste – moving structures is typically the domain of of products like Entro Industries Walking Rigs – but the ability to 3-D print could revolutionize this process.

 While there is still much work to be done, this technology could revolutionize the construction and manufacturing industries.
 The team still wants to create a better mobility system that will help the robots traverse rough terrain and more sensors so that the nozzles can determine how to move on offset ground.